 - You will need to sign a consent form if contrast dye is used.
 Read the form carefully and ask questions if something is not clear.

-- Tell the technologist if you have ever had a reaction to any contrast dye, or if you are allergic to iodine or seafood.
+- Tell the technologist if you have ever had a reaction to any contrast dye

 - Generally, there is no special restriction on diet or activity prior to an MRI.